© 2026 New Hampshire Public Radio

 This page will be updated throughout the day on Monday as the storm progresses.

-A winter storm warning is in effect through Monday at 7 p.m. in Grafton, Carroll, Sullivan, Merrimack, and Belknap counties.
+A winter storm warning was in effect through Monday at 7 p.m. in Grafton, Carroll, Sullivan, Merrimack, and Belknap counties.

-The National Weather Service reports that ice accumulations could be more than a quarter of an inch in some areas, and wind gusts could cause additional hazards to power lines and roads.
-Travel is not advised.
+The National Weather Service reported that ice accumulations could be more than a quarter of an inch in some areas, and wind gusts could cause additional hazards to power lines and roads.

 Resources and outage maps: